 If you find an egg sac and notice little spiders coming out of it, well done, you’ve just identified the source of the spiders.

-Here’s how an egg sac looks like:
+Here’s what an egg sac looks like:

 It can be small like a coin or as big as a golf ball.
 Usually, it has the same size as the female spider that built it.
 It’s similar to cotton wool and consists of silky material.